THE FACING CURVE DEFINITION

 In general, facing curves come in short, medium, and long:

-Manufacturers that have used short facings include: Selmer in their vintage mouthpieces with tip openings from E to H, and all Brilhart mouthpieces.
+- Manufacturers that have used short facings include: Selmer Soloist mouthpieces with tip openings from E to H, and all Brilhart mouthpieces.

-Manufacturers that have used medium facings include: All Otto Link mouthpieces, and most Meyer mouthpieces ever made.
+- Manufacturers that have used medium facings include: All Otto Link mouthpieces past 1950, most Meyer mouthpieces, Berg Larsen ‘SMS’ facing.

 On the negative side, the low end can feel weak, making it harder to fill up the horn, and sub-tone as well.
 At first one may feel a short facing mouthpiece is easy to play.
 However, after some use, most people find them rather tricky.
 It is a lot like riding a race car on the city streets – just too hard to control.